Dolores del Río: Public image and character

 American actress Joan Crawford: "Dolores became, and remains, as one of the most beautiful stars in the world".

 German-American actress and singer Marlene Dietrich: "Dolores del Río was the most beautiful woman who ever set foot in Hollywood".
 “Ah, this is the real beauty.
 We blondes have to work at it".

 Playwright George Bernard Shaw: "The two most beautiful things in the world are the Taj Mahal and Dolores del Río".

 Fashion designer Elsa Schiaparelli: "I have seen many beautiful women in here, but none as complete as Dolores del Río!"

 Mexican painter Diego Rivera: "The most beautiful, the most gorgeous of the west, east, north and south.
 I'm in love with her as 40 million Mexicans and 120 million Americans who can't be wrong".

 Mexican novelist Carlos Fuentes: "Garbo and Dietrich were women turned into goddesses.
 Del Río was a goddess about being a woman".

 American photographer Jerome Zerbe: "Dolores del Río and Marlene Dietrich are the most beautiful women I've ever photographed".

+Russian-American photographer George Hoyningen-Huene: “The bone structure of her head and body is magnificent.
+Her skin is like ripe fruit”.

 Australian-American costume designer Orry-Kelly: "I draped her naked body in jersey.
 She wanted no underpinnings to spoil the line.
 When I finished draping her she became a Greek goddess as she walked close to the mirror and said, It is beautiful.
 Gazing into the mirror, she said in a half-whisper, Jesus, I am beautiful.
 Narcissistic?
 Probably yes, but she was right.
 She looked beautiful".

 Mexican cinematographer Gabriel Figueroa: "I have had great beauties in front of my camera.
 But the facial bones of Dolores del Río are incomparable.
 That has been said many times.
 What has not been said is that she had a privileged smooth skin, a beautiful brown color and a body really perfect".

 American actor and director Orson Welles: "Del Río represented the highest erotic ideal with her performance in the film Bird of Paradise.

 Del Río herself commented on her face and image: "Take care of your inner beauty, your spiritual beauty, and that will reflect in your face.
 We have the face we created over the years.
 Every bad deed, every bad fault will show on your face.
 God can give us beauty and genes can give us our features, but whether that beauty remains or changes is determined by our thoughts and deeds."